·

 It took me less than 10 minutes to remove the back cushions from the loveseat.
 To avoid leaving a hole and patching, I cut the cushions off from the back side of the cover.
 Never cut the fabric on the inner back of the furniture.
 Check out my step-by-step guide for detaching back cushions.

-I took apart one of back cushion covers and used it as pattern to make the new covers.
+I took apart one of the back cushion covers and used it as a pattern to make the new covers.
 Easy and guaranteed to fit.

 English Rolled Arm Seam Placement

-An English rolled arm slipcover always looks best when you DON’T follow the upholstered arm seams.
-When I pin fit this type of arm design I like to simplify the construction so the outer arm fits smooth and flat as possible.
-The only pleats or gathers I want to see are on the front arm.
+An English rolled arm slipcover always looks best when you DON’T follow the upholstered arm seam placement.
+When I pin fit this type of arm design, I like to simplify the construction so it fits as smooth as possible.
+The only pleats or gathers I want to see are over the front arm.

-For this piece I raised the outer arm seam to sit on the arm edge right before it rolls over to the outside.
-I didn’t get an after photo so I drew in the new seam line on the photo to give you an idea of the placement.
+For this piece, I raised the outer arm seam to sit on the arm’s edge right before it rolls over to the outside.
+I didn’t get an after photo, so I drew in the new seam line on the photo to give you an idea of the placement.

 There you have it!
 I hope one or all five of my slipcover makeover tips come in handy for your next project.